patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/writing-for-all-audiences.md

 - Avoid unnecessary capitalization.
 - Avoid leet speak that uses numbers or special characters in place of letters (like "a11y" for accessibility).

-Localize your content to align with different regional and cultural expectations.
-Keep your source content (copy and code) as clear and consistent as possible to not only drive better translation, but also improve product quality, lower costs, and increase reuse.
+Localize your content to align with different regional and cultural expectations and keep your source content (copy and code) as clear and consistent as possible.
+Source content created with these goals in mind yields better translations, improves product quality, lowers costs, and increases reuse.

 Keep these additional guidelines in mind when writing for global users: